 SSDI And Federal Taxes

 SSDI benefits may be subject to taxation.
 You may be raised to a higher tax bracket depending on the amount of income you receive.
-To qualify for Social Security Disability Insurance, you need to have a long-term disability with a limited income, hence why you may not have any other earnings to exceed this limitation.
+To qualify for Social Security Disability InsuranceA form of insurance that provides income to individuals who are unable to work due to a disability., you need to have a long-term disability with a limited income, hence why you may not have any other earnings to exceed this limitation.

 Generally, SSDI benefits are taxable when combined with income from other sources, such as dividends or interest.
 They are also taxable when your spouse earns income.
 If this describes your situation, you must know when SSDI benefits become taxable.